 Tiny drawings of pre-Christian female relics, thought to be ‘fertility’ figures, on a set of commemorative Royal souvenir tea spoons.

-Drawing of a ‘doll-woman’ on the sole of a sequinned dancing shoe, seen distorted through its display case.
-This figure can be perceived as being both trapped beneath the shoe and inside the transparent case.
-This piece makes reference to the iconography of a number of the ‘blockbuster’ fairy tales girls consume: Cinderella, Sleeping Beauty and the Red Shoes – all of which present codified instructions on the moral bounds of female behaviours.
+Another ‘doll-woman’ on the sole of a sequinned dancing shoe, seen distorted through its display case.
+This figure can be perceived as being both trapped beneath the shoe and inside the transparent case and makes reference to the iconography of the fairy tales I grew up with: Cinderella, Sleeping Beauty and the Red Shoes – all of which present codified instructions on the moral bounds of female behaviours.